Multi-party Semi-quantum Secret Sharing Protocol based on Measure-flip and Reflect Operations: Security analysis

 \section{Security analysis}

-Decoy photon technology, derived from the BB84 protocol\cite{44,45}, would detect any eavesdropping.
+Decoy photon technology, derived from the BB84 protocol, would detect most eavesdropping\cite{44,45}.
 Thus, most typical external and internal attacks are invalid to our protocol.
 The detailed analysis is shown as follows.